 How would you describe Shht (Ghent, Belgium) to someone who has never heard of them?
 Although almost impossible, let’s give it a try nevertheless: Shht are space rock for the now generation.
 Five wired men from the sonic spaceship.
 A modern digital bricolage of ideas delivered by a band with chemical minds and a singer hanging from the roof mentally and physically.
 Shht are deconstructing deconstruction.

-Love Love Love is Shht’s debut album and will be released on the 26th of October.
+Love Love Love is Shht’s debut album.
 Each ‘Love’ stands for a different interpretation of the word, in an increasing intensity.

 The first ‘Love’ stands for the contemporary overuse, mostly on social media, which makes the real meaning of the word hollow.
 The second ‘Love’ stands for the love between human beings, be it friends, family or strangers.
 The third ‘Love’ stands for the most sincere and passionate interpretation: the love between lovers.
 The love that is able to crack the shield of the ego, a love supreme.

 Over the past years, Shht has built up a notorious live reputation.
 With Love Love Love, the time has arrived for the band to translate their explosive live energy into a listenable studio album whilst trying to maintain their absurdity, weirdness and the element of surprise.
 Four out of five band members are music producers, so it seemed like the sensible thing to do to produce, record and mix everything by themselves.
 This way, they had complete artistic freedom to make the album they wanted to give to the world.